gracefulife/clova-developer-guide/en/Terms.md

 Objects that express [context information](#Context).
 See [Context information](/CIC/References/Context_Objects.md) for more details.

 ### Custom extension {#CustomExtension}
-[Extensions](#ClovaExtension) that provide extended capabilities.
-Custom extensions let you provide 3rd party services such as music, shopping or banking.
+An [extension](#ClovaExtension) that provides extended capabilities.
+A custom extension lets you provide 3rd party services such as music, shopping, or banking.
 See [Building custom extension](/CEK/Guides/Build_Custom_Extension.md) for more details.

-### Custom extension message {#CustomExtensionMessage}
+### Custom extension message {#CustomExtMessage}
-Messages used by [Clova Extension Kit](#CEK) and [custom extensions](#CustomExtension) to exchange data.
-See [Custom extension message](/CEK/References/Custom_Extension_Message_Format.md) for more details.
+Messages used by [Clova Extension Kit](#CEK) and [custom extensions](#CustomExtension) to exchange information.
+See [Custom extension message](/CEK/References/CEK_API.md#CustomExtMessage) for more details.

 ### Device discovery {#Discovery}
-A discovery feature that provides client devices with a list of IoT devices registered to a user account.
+A feature that provides client devices with a list of IoT appliances registered to a user account.
 See [Providing device discovery](/CEK/Guides/Build_Clova_Home_Extension.md#ProvideDeviceDiscovery) for more details.

 ### Dialog ID {#DialogID}
 A dialog ID is created every time a user initiates new speech input.
-The ID is included when clients send [Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) [event messages](#Event) to [Clova Interface Connect](#CIC).
-When a server side returns responses, dialog IDs map thoses responses to corresponding event messages.
-They are also included in [directive messages](#Directive).
-Clients check the dialog ID included in the directive message and determine which directive message is responding to which event message.
+It is included when clients send [Recognize](/CIC/References/APIs/SpeechRecognizer.md#Recognize) [event messages](#Event) to [Clova Interface Connect](#CIC).
+Dialog IDs are also included in [directive messages](#Directive) when responses are returned from a server side to map those responses to corresponding event messages.
+Clients check a dialog ID included in a directive message and determine which directive message is responding to which event message.
 If the dialog ID at the client side is different from that of the directive message, the directive message must be disregarded.
-See [Interaction model](/CIC/CIC_Overview.html#DialogModel) for more details.
+See [Dialog model](/CIC/CIC_Overview.html#DialogModel) for more details.

 ### Directive message {#Directive}
-Messages sent from [Clova Interface Connect](#CIC) to control behavior of clients.
+Messages that sent from [Clova Interface Connect](#CIC) to control behavior of clients.
 Directive messages are used when CIC returns responses to event messages from clients, or when CIC sends information to clients under certain conditions.

 ### Downchannel {#Downchannel}
 A downchannel is an [HTTP/2](#HTTP2) stream through which clients receive directive messages from [Clova Interface Connect](#CIC).
 See [Connecting with CIC](/CIC/Guides/Interact_with_CIC.md#ConnectToCIC) for more details.

 ### Event message {#Event}
 Messages that sent from clients to [Clova Interface Connect](#CIC).
-These messages send user requests (speech input) or notify when a client state has changed.
+Event messages send user requests (speech input) or notify that a client state has changed.

 ### Extension
 Another name for a [Clova extension](#ClovaExtension)